 The Dogo Argentino was methodically developed in the Cordoba region of Argentina in 1928 by Dr. Antonio Nores Martinez, who wished to create a breed as a big-game hunting dog.
 The primary breed used to develop the Dogo Argentino was the Fighting Dog of Cordoba, a now-extinct breed that itself was created from Mastiffs, Bulldogs, Bull Terriers, and Boxers.
 Many other breeds contributed their genes to the Dogo Argentino, including the boxer, bulldog, bull terrier, Dogue de Bordeaux, Great Dane, Great Pyrenees, Irish wolfhound, pointer, and Spanish mastiff.

 The Dogo Argentino was developed to track game, corner it, and hold it in place until the hunters arrived.
-Today, the Dogo Argentino is recognized by the United Kennel Club, where it’s part of the Working Dog Group.
+The Dogo Argentino is recognized by the United Kennel Club, where it’s part of the Working Dog Group.
 It’s also a member of the American Kennel Club Miscellaneous Class, a stepping stone to full recognition.

 Dogo Argentino Care